 Great first trip to Africa

 For my first trip to Africa and my introduction to going out on game drives, this was a wonderful selection for us!
 I felt comfortable and safe and fell in love with the land and the animals.
 If you’re contemplating going to South Africa, I highly recommend staying at Mongena!
-I may not make it back there because there is still so much more I want to see, but I will forever treasure my time there and the gift it gave me!
+I will forever treasure my time there and the gift it gave me!